openhab/openhab-addons/bundles/org.openhab.binding.ojelectronics/README.md

 With this binding it is possible to connect [OWD5/MWD5 Thermostat](https://ojelectronics.com/floorheating/products/wifi-thermostat-owd5/) of OJ Electronics.

-At this moment all information is read only.

 ## Supported Things

 There are two things: